Doilungdêqên, Lhasa

+Etymology

+In the mid-14th century, a lamasery named Dêqên (literally, "Great bliss") was built in Donggar, which later became a dzong or county of the Phagmodrupa dynasty.
+The local people called it Doilung (literally, "upper valley"), and it was thus collectively known as Doilungdêqên.
+(Note: Another source says that in Tibetan Duilong means "legendary" and Deqing means "the seventh heaven" Yet another says the name means "Joy on the Heights".)

 Topography

-Doilungdêgên is said to mean "valley of bliss" in Tibetan.
-(Note: Another source says that in Tibetan Duilong means "legendary" and Deqing means "the seventh heaven" Yet another says the name means "Joy on the Heights".)
 The district is located in south-central Tibet.

 It contains the western suburbs of the city of Lhasa, capital of the Tibet Autonomous Region, which begin about 12 km from the city center.

 It covers an area of 2,704 square kilometers, with 94,969 acres of farmland.

 The district borders on the north Tibet grasslands in the northwest.
 The valley of the Doilung River leads south to the Lhasa River, and is contained by two ridges of the Nyenchen Tanglha Mountains.
 The Duilong is 95 km in length, and has hydroelectrical power generation capacity of 4,000 KW.

 In the south the district occupies part of the south bank of the Lhasa River.

 There are about sixty rivers and streams in total.

 The district has an average elevation of 4000 m, with a highest elevation of 5500 m and a lowest point at 3640 m.